(last updated March 2020)

 For example, in a Repeat Dialog which collects the names of children under a variable entitled “Child name first TE” and uses a Counting Variable entitled “ChildCount,” the variable name will be appended each time with the following: “#ChildCount.”
 If the Repeat Dialog were repeated three (3) times (because there happened to be three (3) children), the variable names for the each child’s first name would look like the following: Child name first TE#1, Child name first TE#2, and Child name first TE#3.

-Figure 77: Counting Variable field in the Question Design Window’s Text Section.
+Figure: Counting Variable field in the Question Design Window’s Question Info Section.

 See also the subheading in this chapter entitled Repeat Dialogs.